olejardamir/Hertz/airdrop_1/readme.md

 5. Please note, the price of 1 HZ token is currently about 1 HZ token (and slightly higher).

 6. People who already added Hertz to Instagram can still participate.
-Instagram adding will be taken into account.

-7. The amount of airdropped tokens will be decided after the data is collected and will be announced.

 ## How to apply